Pet Health Certificates in Dedham, MA

 What Is a Pet Health Certificate?

-A pet health certificate — also known as a Certificate of Veterinary Inspection (CVI) — is an official document signed by a licensed, USDA-accredited veterinarian.
+A pet health certificate — also known as a Certificate of Veterinary Inspection (CVI) — is an official document signed by a licensed veterinarian for domestic travel and by a USDA-accredited veterinarian for international travel.
 It certifies that your pet has been examined and appears free of signs of communicable disease, is up to date on required vaccinations (such as rabies), and meets the health and travel requirements of the destination — whether that’s another U.S. state, a domestic airline, or a foreign country.

 Health certificates have a limited validity window, typically 10 days from the date of examination for domestic air travel.
 International travel requirements vary by destination country and can be significantly more complex, often requiring USDA endorsement, specific testing, and advance planning that may take weeks or months.
 It’s important to start the process as early as possible when international travel is involved.